 Best Frying Pans for Induction Hobs in the UK

 1. WMF 24cm and 28cm Frying Pan Set

-These two frying pans have a ferrous metal bottom meaning they will work on induction hobs.
+These two frying pans have a ferrous (containing iron) metal bottom, meaning they will work on induction hobs.
 They also have an excellent non-stick coating, which is made a PFOA-free material called PermaDur.

 These frying pans hold heat really nicely thanks to the stainless-steel construction.
 They also have tall sides which further their heat holding capabilities.
 It also offers a really nice design.
 Plus, the curved, stainless steel handle, makes these very comfortable to use.